zheng-ning/tournament/README.md

-# tournament
+# Tournament Results
 https://www.udacity.com/course/viewer#!/c-ud197-nd/
 Udacity Full Stack developer project 2

-intro
-what project is
+## Project Introduction

+Develop a database schema to store details of a games matches between players.
+Then write a Python module to rank the players and pair them up in matches in a tournament.

 ## Files

-###### tournament.py
+**tournament.py**
-Contains the implementation for the Swiss tournament -- DESCRIBE METHODS?
+Contains the implementation for the Swiss tournament

-###### tournament.sql
+**tournament.sql**

 Contains the SQL queries to create the database, tables and views

-###### tournament_test.py
+**tournament_test.py**

 Contains the test cases for tournament.py

 ## Prerequisites

 The latest vagrant build for the Udacity tournament project.
+(In project notes)

 ## Instructions